 The National Defense Research Committee kicked in $25,000 for research but alas nobody in the Army took BF seriously.

-In 1948 the Navy deployed project Orcon (Organc control) but after five years once again project pigeon was canceled
+In 1948 the Navy deployed project Orcon (Organic control) but after five years once again project pigeon was canceled.

 Skinner held on to all the pigeons just to find out how long they would remember how to guide missiles.

-Turns out after six years they didn’t miss a step
+Turns out that after six years they didn’t miss a step.

-Why do people keep pigeons on their backyard in a shed?
+Why do people keep pigeons in their backyard in a shed?
 Why do they even like pigeons?

 They have special bands on their legs.

-When they arrive back to their home coop they cross over an electronic sensor which tells a special remote time keeping system, arrival time which then determines how long it took the bird to fly home.
+When they arrive back at their home coop they cross over an electronic sensor that tells a special remote timekeeping system, arrival time which then determines how long it took the bird to fly home.